-Lumps and bumps in dogs are not unusual, and most of the time are nothing at all to worry about.
+Lumps and bumps in dogs are not unusual, and most of the time, they are nothing to worry about.

-You know when you’re sitting on the couch relaxing, slowly petting your dog and then you feel a lump?
-You know when your heart skips a beat, you get that nauseous feeling and the word “cancer” fills your every waking moment?
+You know when you’re sitting on the couch relaxing, slowly petting your dog, and then you feel a lump?
+You heart skips a beat, you get that nauseous feeling, and the word “cancer” fills your every waking moment.

-The most common type of lump found in senior dogs are lipomas or fatty tumours
+Most lumps found in senior dogs are lipomas or fatty tumors

-If a dog has one mass, they will likely develop multiple masses and although there’s a good chance they’ll be benign, each one should be checked just to be sure.
+If a dog has one mass, they will likely develop multiple masses.
+Although there’s a good chance it’ll be benign, all fatty tumors in dogs should be checked just to be sure.

 Infiltrative lipomas invade muscle tissue and may need to be removed.

-Liposarcomas are malignant and can spread to the bone and other organs.
-Although rare they do happen, and this serves to emphasise the importance of checking each new mass that develops.
+Liposarcomas are malignant and can spread to the bone or other organs.
+Although rare, they do happen, which emphasizes the importance of checking each new mass that develops.

 Some prep work before the appointment